remimikalsen/ollama_vision/README.md

 Note!
 The sensors will appear as **unavailable** after rebooting Home Assistant or reloading the integration.
 This is due to the fact that these sensors are dynamically created.
 You can create thousands of sensors if you wish, and I don't think persisting them is a good idea, because it would also require a bulletproof way of cleaning them up when needed.

 ### Local Camera Snapshot example
-The following automation describes comparing a reference image with a new snapshot for comparison:
+The following automation describes comparing a reference image with a new snapshot at a local camera:

 ```
 action: ollama_vision2.analyze_image